Chair's Corner: Welcome to the Summer 2020 issue of Newsline!

 Applications are Open for the Legislative Staff Certificate Program

 NCSL’s Legislative Staff Certificate Program will be held online in October 2020 during five two-hour sessions.
 This month-long training program is for newer legislative staff who are seeking a broader context about legislatures and the legislative process and will focus on five core competencies.
 Staff with at least one legislative session and two to five years of legislative experience are invited to apply, with the approval of their supervisor.

 This unique program will provide newer legislative staff important perspectives and insights about their roles in supporting the legislative institution.
 Participants will also have an opportunity to engage in peer-to-peer learning and networking with legislative colleagues from across the county.
 Participants will be awarded a certificate of completion.

 Applications are due by Aug.
-7. Follow this link for more information and eligibility requirements.
+7.

 July 26, 2020, marks the 30th anniversary of the signing of the Americans with Disabilities Act, the most sweeping piece of civil rights legislation ever enacted for people with disabilities.
 During the week of July 20, we will be holding a series of virtual meetings covering various disability topics.
 You may be especially interested in Friday’s session “The ADA’s Impact on Accessible Legislatures.”
 Check out our website to see everything that we have planned, including a few surprises!